 Andrew D. was driving his pickup and entered an intersection.
 Suddenly, a sedan turned left and smashed into his vehicle.
 The collision was forceful enough to trigger the airbags in Andrew D.’s truck.
 The other driver admitted that he had looked down at his dashboard for a moment and had been distracted.

-The crash did more than seriously damage Andrew’s truck.
+The crash did more than seriously damage Andrew D.’s truck.
 Due to neck, arm, and back pain, he headed to the ER for medical care.

-Crosley Law Calculates the Full Value of Andrew’s Losses
+Crosley Law Calculates the Full Value of Andrew D.’s Losses

 When you settle a personal injury case, you typically give up your right to any additional compensation, so it’s essential that you consider both your past, existing, and future medical bills, lost income, and other needs.
 If you underestimate these losses, you’ll end up settling for much less than your car crash claim is really worth.